-How to fix and repair damaged MBR in Windows 10/8/7?
+How to fix and repair MBR in Windows 7/8/10?

-Step 2: Install and run AOMEI Partition Assistant.
-Click on the Make Bootable Media in the left pane.
+Step 2.
+Install and run AOMEI Partition Assistant on that PC.
+Click on the "Make Bootable Media" in the left pane.
 Follow the wizard to create a WinPE bootable USB disk.
 Disconnect the USB drive after it is done.

 Note: AOMEI Partition Assistant Standard is pre-installed on the bootable drive.

-Step 3: Plug the USB to your computer with a corrupted MBR, power up it and enter BIOS by constantly pressing Del (F2 or another specific key).
+Step 3.
+Plug the USB to your computer with a corrupted MBR, power up it and enter BIOS by constantly pressing Del (F2 or another specific key).

-Step 4: Change boot priority to the bootable USB drive in BIOS.
+Step 4.
+Change boot priority to the bootable USB drive in BIOS.
 Press F10 to save the changes and restart computer to Windows PE mode.

-Step 5: Once logged in, the AOMEI Partition Assistant Standard will load and start.
-In the main interface right click the system disk you need to repair and click Rebuild MBR.
+Step 5.
+Once logged in, the AOMEI Partition Assistant Standard will load and start.
+In the main interface, right click the system disk you need to rebuild MBR and click "Rebuild MBR".

-Step 6: A mini window will pop out, choose the proper MBR type for Windows 7 and click OK.
+Step 6.
+A mini window will pop out, choose the proper MBR type for Windows 7 and click "OK".

-Step 7: Click Apply->Proceed in the main interface to commit the change.
+Step 7.
+Click "Apply" > "Proceed" in the main interface to commit the change.

-In order to fix MBR for Windows 7, first please put your original Windows 7 installation DVD into the computer's DVD or CD drive.
+First please put your original Windows 7 installation DVD into the computer's DVD or CD drive.
 Then do as the guide below.

-Step 1: Boot your computer from the Windows 7 installation DVD.
+Step 1.
+Boot your computer from the Windows 7 installation DVD.

-Step 2: When the message Press any key to boot from CD or DVD… shows up, press any key to boot from the DVD.
+Step 2.
+When the message "Press any key to boot from CD or DVD… "shows up, press any key to boot from the DVD.

-Step 3: Select a language, keyboard layout and click Next.
+Step 3.
+Select a "language", "keyboard layout" and click "Next".

-Step 4: Select the operating system and click Next.
-In the System Recovery Options window, click on Command Prompt.
+Step 4.
+Select the operating system and click "Next".
+In the "System Recovery Options" window, click on "Command Prompt".

-Step 5: When Command Prompt successfully launched, type the following commands and press enter each time:
+Step 5.
+When Command Prompt successfully launched, type the following commands and press enter each time:

 Similar to the windows 7 MBR repair, you should first put the original Windows 8/8.1/10 installation DVD into the disk tray and boot your computer from it.

-Step 1: At the Windows Welcome screen, click Repair your computer.
+Step 1.
+At the Windows Welcome screen, click "Repair your computer".

-Step 3: When the Command Prompt loads, type the following commands:
+Step 3.
+When the Command Prompt loads, type the following commands: